trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 {% include callout.html content="**Step 1.** Remove the OnlyKey and Keychain from packaging." type="default" %}

-{% include callout.html content="**Step 2.** Remove the small metal keyring if one is attached and discard this keyring." type="default" %}

-{% include image.html file="image76.jpg" max-width="138" %}

-{% include callout.html content="**Step 3.** Attach the plastic end of the keychain to your own keyring that you use to carry your keys and the other string end of the keychain to your OnlyKey." type="default" %}
+{% include callout.html content="**Step 2.** Attach the plastic end of the keychain to your own keyring that you use to carry your keys and the other string end of the keychain to your OnlyKey." type="default" %}

 {% include image.html file="image14.jpg" max-width="350" %}

-{% include callout.html content="**Step 4.** By pressing the buttons on both sides of the plastic attachment you can remove your OnlyKey from your keyring to insert it into USB." type="default" %}
+{% include callout.html content="**Step 3.** By pressing the buttons on both sides of the plastic attachment you can remove your OnlyKey from your keyring to insert it into USB." type="default" %}

-{% include callout.html content="**Step 5.** (Optional) Insert OnlyKey into silicone case as shown [here.](#onlykey-case)" type="default" %}
+{% include callout.html content="**Step 4.** (Optional) Insert OnlyKey into silicone case as shown [here.](#onlykey-case)" type="default" %}

 {% include tip.html content="(Optional) Check out OnlyKey accessories - [color cases](#onlykey-case), [keychain options](#keychain-options), [mobile adapter](#android-support)." %}